 The calculation of ECL under IFRS 9 involves significant judgements, assumptions and estimates.
-The level of estimation uncertainty and judgement has increased during 2020 as a result of the economic effects of the COVID-19 outbreak, including significant judgements relating to:
+Despite a general recovery in economic conditions during 2021, the level of estimation uncertainty and judgement has increased during 2021 as a result of the ongoing economic effects of the COVID-19 pandemic and other sources of economic instability, including significant judgements relating to:

 - the selection and weighting of economic scenarios, given rapidly changing economic conditions in an unprecedented manner, uncertainty as to the effect of government and central bank support measures designed to alleviate adverse economic impacts, and a wider distribution of economic forecasts than before the pandemic.
-The key judgements are the length of time over which the economic effects of the pandemic will occur, the speed and shape of recovery.
-The main factors include the effectiveness of pandemic containment measures, the pace of roll-out and effectiveness of vaccines, and the emergence of new variants of the virus, plus a range of geo-political uncertainties, which together represent a very high degree of estimation uncertainty, particularly in assessing downside scenarios; - estimating the economic effects of those scenarios on ECL, where there is no observable historical trend that can be reflected in the models that will accurately represent the effects of the economic changes of the severity and speed brought about by the COVID-19 outbreak.
-Modelled assumptions and linkages between economic factors and credit losses may underestimate or overestimate ECL in these conditions, and there is significant uncertainty in the estimation of parameters such as collateral values and loss severity; and - the identification of customers experiencing significant increases in credit risk and credit impairment, particularly where those customers have accepted payment deferrals and other reliefs designed to address short-term liquidity issues given muted default experience to date.
+The key judgements are the length of time over which the economic effects of the pandemic will occur and the speed and shape of recovery.
+The main factors include the effectiveness of pandemic containment measures, the pace of roll-out and effectiveness of vaccines, and the emergence of new variants of the virus, plus a range of geopolitical uncertainties, which together represent a very high degree of estimation uncertainty, particularly in assessing downside scenarios; - estimating the economic effects of those scenarios on ECL, where there is no observable historical trend that can be reflected in the models that will accurately represent the effects of the economic changes of the severity and speed brought about by the COVID-19 outbreak.
+Modelled assumptions and linkages between economic factors and credit losses may underestimate or overestimate ECL in these conditions, and there is significant uncertainty in the estimation of parameters such as collateral values and loss severity; and - the identification of customers experiencing significant increases in credit risk and credit impairment, particularly where those customers have accepted payment deferrals and other reliefs designed to address short-term liquidity issues, or have extended those deferrals, given limitations in the credit information on these customers.
 The use of segmentation techniques for indicators of significant increases in credit risk involves significant estimation uncertainty.